Fuel-Optimal Collision Avoidance Maneuvers in Long-Term Encounters with Station-Keeping Constraints: Results

 \subsection{Convergence and Analysis of the Solutions}

-This work aimed to develop a reliable and efficient algorithm that converges in a large set of \gls{ca} scenarios and thus is suitable for autonomous \glspl{cam} computation.
 This section analyzes the convergence properties of the \gls{scp}.

-In all the simulations presented in this work, the value of $\overline{\nu}$ was $10^{-3}$ for \gls{leo} scenarios and $10^{-4}$ for \gls{geo} ones.
-These values are low because we expect the \gls{cam} to deviate from the original orbit by a small amount; in \gls{geo} the value is lower because in absolute terms typically the norm of the Cartesian position is one order of magnitude higher than in \gls{leo}.
+In all the simulations presented in this work, the value of $\overline{\nu}$ was $10^{-4}$ for all scenarios.
+This value is low because we expect the \gls{cam} to deviate from the original orbit by a small amount.
 For all the simulations, the tolerance for the convergence of the major iterations $tol_M = 10^{-3}$ and the one for the minor iterations is $tol_m = 10^{-6}$.
 The major iterations error is computed as the maximum difference between the control action of iteration $j$ and that of iteration $j-1$.
-The control action is always normalized w.r.t. the maximum control so that $0\leq||\vec{u}_i||\leq 1$.
+The control action is always normalized with respect to the maximum control so that $0\leq||\vec{u}_i||\leq 1$.
 In this way, the entity of the error is independent of the maximum control and the major iteration tolerance does not need to be adjusted as a function of $u_{max}$.
 The minor iteration error is the maximum difference between the optimized relative position of two consecutive minor iterations.
 A complementary condition to reach convergence is the minimization of the sum of the virtual controls below a threshold of $10^{-7}$, which is achieved in all simulations before the third major iteration.